Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/combined-services-from-different-httproutes.md

 As have been done to `Ingress`es, {{site.kic_product_name}} can consolidate rules from different `HTTPRoute`s with the same combination of backend services and translate them into one {{site.base_gateway}} service to reduce the number of {{site.base_gateway}} services.
 The feature is enabled when the feature gate `CombinedServicesFromDifferentHTTPRoutes` is set to `true`.
-When the feature is enabled, The rules with the same combination of backend services(combination of namespace, name, port and weight in `backendRefs` of rules) in all `HTTPRoute`s within the same namespace will be translated to one {{site.base_gateway}} service.
+When the feature is enabled, The rules with the same combination of backend services (combination of namespace, name, port and weight in `backendRefs` of rules) in all `HTTPRoute`s within the same namespace will be translated to one {{site.base_gateway}} service.

 ## Changes on Translated {{site.base_gateway}} Service Names

-The names of translated {{site.base_gateway}} service will be changed when the feature is enabled.
+The names of the translated {{site.base_gateway}} service will be changed when the feature is enabled.
 Instead of generating names from source `HTTPRoute` and rules, the {{site.base_gateway}} service names will be generated from the consolidated backends.

 ### Calculate Service Name